DCAN-Labs/hbcd-docs-internal/docs/orgcharts.md

     style n6 fill:#E1BEE7,stroke:#AA00FF
     style n8 fill:#BBDEFB,stroke:#2962FF
     style n9 fill:#BBDEFB,stroke:#2962FF
+    click ambra "#ambra"
     click n12 "#health-sciences-technology"
+    click n5 "#ripple-science"
+    click n6 "#airtable"
 ```

+### Subcontractor Details

+#### Ripple Science
+[Ripple Science](https://www.ripplescience.com/) is a digital clinical trial software deployed at all HBCD Study sites for participant recruitment and retention.
+See details of Ripple's role in the study [here](https://www.ripplescience.com/ripple-science-supports-nih-funded-healthy-brain-and-child-development-study/).

+#### Ambra
+Ambra is a cloud-based gateway that allows the direct transmission of medical images between participating institutions.
+Ambra supports secure data transfer, DICOM standard compliance, de-identification tools, and access control, making it suitable for large-scale, multi-site research studies.
+For the HBCD Study, Ambra is used as the centralized platform for uploading, storing, and sharing neuroimaging data from participating research sites.

+#### AirTable
+AirTable is a cloud-based collaborative platform and database service that combines the features of a database and a spreadsheet.
+It allows users to organize, track, and collaborate on structured data using customizable tables, forms, views, and automation.
+In the HBCD Study, Airtable is widely used as a centralized project management and tracking tool, including study coordination and oversight, neuroimaging workflow tracking, cross-team communication, and quality control and reporting.

 ## University of Maryland EEG Core
 <div style="width: 80%; margin: 0 auto;">